aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-hyperlinks/_index.md

 - [IHyperlink.HighlightClick](https://apireference.aspose.com/net/slides/aspose.slides/ihyperlink/properties/highlightclick)
 - [IHyperlink.StopSoundOnClick](https://apireference.aspose.com/net/slides/aspose.slides/ihyperlink/properties/stopsoundonclick)

-The code snippet below shows adding a hyperlink to the slide and editing its tooltip later:
+The code snippet shows you how to add a hyperlink to a slide and edit its tooltip later:

 ```c#
 using (Presentation presentation = new Presentation())